HKP 562 forced labor camp: Recent Research

 In July and August 2017 a research team led by Richard Freund from the University of Hartford conducted archeological surveys of the former HKP camp site using non-invasive techniques such as ground penetrating radar, electric resistance tomography and drone-obtained high-resolution topographical maps.
 Their studies strongly supported the testimony which placed the location of a large mass grave from the final liquidation of the camp at the south end of the courtyard (under the current memorials as well as the parking area).
 They also confirmed the location of two pits in a trench near the outside wall of building number two (the western building) where witnesses reported that prisoners were shot and buried in a long trench along the side of the building.
 Additionally using drawings and written accounts of camp survivors the team was able to locate the "large maline" where 100 men, women and children succeeded in hiding during the final days of the camp and thus evaded the SS killing squads that descended on the camp on July 3–5, 1944.

+A 2026 study of HKP 562 uses a recorded group interview from a 2010 reunion of former child prisoners in Tel Aviv to examine oral history and collective Holocaust memory.
+The study shows how survivors attempted to reconstruct a shared past decades after liberation, while correcting, interrupting, and challenging one another’s recollections.
+These tensions are interpreted not as simple failures of memory, but as part of the way traumatic experiences were remembered and negotiated collectively.